 Set days aside as special reading days.
 Drop the math for a day.
 Ignore the writing.
-Instead curl up with sleeping bags, blankets, and pillow in the living room.
+Instead curl up with sleeping bags, blankets, and pillows in the living room.
 Order pizza.
 Pop popcorn.

 Sit and read.
-Read great book aloud to your children.
+Read a great book aloud to your children.
 Curl up together with each child reading their own book.
-Listen to audio books.
+Listen to audiobooks.
 Make reading a pleasurable event for the family.